Naan step-by-step recipe with photos.

 Naan is a leavened flatbread that is traditionally baked in a tandoor or clay oven.
 Commonly known as ‘naan bread’, it is an integral part of Punjabi food and is famous across the world.
 I guess one of the most ordered dishes in an Indian restaurant.

 I love naan, we all do.
 For years, I have been trying to perfect the art of baking a soft, fluffy naan and get its signature teardrop shape.
-Finally, I think I have found the answer I was looking for after quite a few trial and errors.
+Finally, I think I have found the answer I was looking for after quite a few trials and errors.

 Plain flour: Plain flour or maida is used to make naan.